-Interactive displays are wall-mounted screens which display images while enabling touchscreen interaction.
-They are composed of only the display screen itself – and usually a remote control - and in many ways, they can be compared to tablets, only much, much larger.
+Interactive displays are wall-mounted interactive screens which display images while enabling touchscreen interaction.
+They are composed of only the interactive display screen itself – and usually a remote control – and in many ways, they can be compared to tablets, only much, much larger.

 Unlike interactive projectors, interactive panels don’t always require a pen for writing on the display image because they can respond to fingertip touch or palm touch.
-However, they often feature stylus pens to enable a natural writing experience that is similar to writing on a traditional whiteboard with a dry erase marker.
+However, interactive panels often feature stylus pens to enable a natural writing experience that is similar to writing on a traditional whiteboard with a dry erase marker.

 A huge benefit of interactive touch screens is that they don’t rely on the input of other laptops, PCs or tablets.
 Avocor displays use a Windows 10 interface and can be used just like any other Windows computer or tablet.